kubedb/docs/docs/guides/mssqlserver/monitoring/alerting.md

 - **KubeDB** deploys MSSQLServer with a metrics-exporter sidecar (container `exporter`) that exposes metrics on the `{mssqlserver-name}-stats` service.
 - **ServiceMonitor** (named `{mssqlserver-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the exporter every 10 seconds.
 - **PrometheusRule** is created by the `mssqlserver-alerts` chart and contains MSSQLServer alert definitions grouped by concern: database health, provisioner, and ops-manager.
-A fourth group (`kubeStash`) is declared in the chart but currently fails to render — see the chart-bug callout below.
+A fourth group (`kubeStash`) covers backup/restore alerts and is disabled for this tutorial.
 - **Prometheus Operator** evaluates every rule expression every 30 seconds and fires matching alerts to AlertManager.
 - **AlertManager** groups, inhibits, and silences alerts, then routes them to configured receivers (Slack, email, PagerDuty, webhook, etc.).
 - **Grafana** dashboards for MSSQLServer are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.